adorsys/secure-banking/secure-mobile-push/smp-ios-client/README.md

 ### Encrypted Push
 Since iOS 10 it is also possible for the app (or more correctly, for an app extension) to first process the push notification before it is displayed to the user.
 This enables us to send encrypted push notifications to the device and decrypt it for displaying them.
-For this to work as expected the some conditions have to be met.
+For this to work as expected some conditions have to be met.
 The aps dictionary of the push message has to include the **mutable-content** key with the value set to 1.
+We need to add a **Notification Service Extension** target to the app itself.
 Furthermore for the app the remote notifications have to be configured to pop up alerts.